hartwigmedical/hmftools/protect/README.md

 #### Fusions

 For fusions that are deemed reportable according to [LINX](../linx/README.md) the following matching is performed:
- - Evidence defined on a promiscuous gene level is always considered applicable if a fusion with that gene is reported either in 5' or 3' position.
+ - Evidence defined on a promiscuous gene level is only considered applicable if a fusion with that gene is reported either in 5' or 3' position matching on the reported type defined in [LINX](../linx/README.md).
  - Evidence that is applicable on an exact fusion pair has to match with the actual fusion pair, and also has to match the (optional) exonic range defined as a restriction on the evidence.